berrym/prime-calculator/README.md

 ## Getting started

-Install the mose recent version of Rust using your OS distributions package manager or Rust's own preferred rustup.time For details check with your OS distribution or visit https://rust-lang.org for more information.
+Install the mose recent version of Rust using your OS distributions package manager or Rust's own preferred rustup.
+For details check with your OS distribution or visit https://rust-lang.org for more information.

 ### Building and Executing